9.4.2. Loops in assembly

 }

-the following two C programs are equivalent representations for the above assembly:
+Since every for loop can be represented by a while loop, the following two C programs are equivalent representations for the previous assembly: